Biden allies rally behind him with a public show of support as he spends family time at Camp David

 Biden campaign communications director Michael Tyler said there had been no internal conversations “whatsoever” about Biden stepping aside, although he, too, acknowledged that the president had a “bad night” on stage.

-Clyburn and Graham were on CNN's “State of the Union and Warnock appeared on NBC's ”Meet the Press
+Clyburn and Graham were on CNN's “State of the Union and Warnock appeared on NBC's ”Meet the Press.
+Raskin spoke to MSNBC.

 Beaumont reported from Des Moines, Iowa.
-Associated Press writers Matthew Daly, Zeke Miller and Seung Min Kim contributed to this report.
+Associated Press writer Steve Peoples in New York, and Matthew Daly, Zeke Miller, Seung Min Kim and Michelle L. Price contributed to this report.

-Note: This story has been corrected to reflect that Sen. Warnock's first name is Raphael, not Rafael.